ljenchik/bootstrap-portfolio/README.md

-# Bootstrap Portfolio
+# Portfolio

 ## A portfolio showcases my work and skills.

-### Site is live at https://ljenchik.github.io/bootstrap-portfolio/
+### Site is live at https://ljenchik.github.io/portfolio/

 I created my portfolio to showcase my work, skills and knowledge.
 It includes working links to my projects on GitHub and resume.